spicysoft/jp-www-gitlab-com/source/direction/fulfillment/index.html.md

 ### Fulfillment Platform Group

-Newly established in FY23, the Fulfillment Platform team aims to extract the complexity of our underlying billing infrastructure to help other Fulfillment teams build features more quickly.
+Newly established in FY23, the Fulfillment Platform team aims to extract the complexity of our underlying order-to-cash infrastructure to help other Fulfillment teams build features more quickly.

 Audience
-- Order to Cash (O2C) teams (Fulfillment, Enterprise Apps, Field Operations)
+- Order to Cash (O2C) teams (Fulfillment, Enterprise Apps, Sales Systems, Field Operations)

 Key responsibilities
 - Ensuring reliable infrastructure for our Customers Portal
+- Enables delivery of features through an automated deployment process
+- Add and set metrics, error budgets, alerts, and SLOs to CustomersDot
-- Consistent data models and integrations across our internal billing systems
+- Consistent data architecture across our internal Order-to-Cash systems
+- Integration with Zuora
 - Change Management and SLAs for all Order-to-Cash systems
-- Updating downstream sales and marketing systems (SFDC, Marketo)
 - Modifying error logging

 Example projects
 - Infrastructure
-- Data Models
 - Change Management and SLOs
+- Upgrade CustomersDot to Zuora Orders API
+- Improve accuracy of determining subscription state using the Zuora Subscription API
+- Align to Zuora Billing Account as a Customer Account

 KPIs
 - Uptime/performance or change velocity